-We denote $c_i$ the current estimation of this competence level for knowledge unit $KC_i$.
-In what we call a Q table, for each combination of an activity $\mathbf{a}$ and a $KC_i$, the expert then associates a $q-$value ($q_i(\mathbf{a})$) which encodes the competence level required in this $KC_i$ to have maximal success in this activity $\mathbf{a}$.
-This in turn provides a bound on two things: 1) this means that if the student still makes mistakes in the activity, its competence level is below $q_i(\mathbf{a})$; 2) vice versa, if the student succeeds entirely in the activity, its competence level is within $[q_i(\mathbf{a}),1]$.
-As explained in the following section, this information will be useful to calibrate the measure of impact of each activities over each KC.
+We denote $c_i$ the current estimate of this competence level for knowledge component $KC_i$.
+Then for each activity $\mathit{a}$ and $KC_i$ we define a value $q_i(\mathit{a}$) which encodes the competence level required in this $KC_i$ to have maximal success in this activity $\mathit{a}$.